HQarroum/expressify/README.md

 ## Features

- - Allows applications to expose RESTful independently of the underlying transport layer.
+ - Allows applications to expose RESTful interfaces independently of the underlying transport layer.
  - High-level built-in description protocol to exchange data between applications.
- - Built-in service discoverability mechanism.
+ - Built-in service resources discoverability mechanism.
- - Resource centric publish-subscribe for message passing.
+ - Resource centric publish-subscribe system built-in for observing resources.
  - Both a server and a client interface are provided in this implementation.

 ## Documentation